-In the spirit of recognition and reconciliation, The Front Project and the Apiary Fellowship acknowledge the Traditional Custodians of Country throughout Australia connections community to land, and their sea and Apiary Fellows come from locations across Australia.
+In the spirit of recognition reconciliation, The Front Project and the Apiary Fellowship acknowledge the Custodians Traditional of Country throughout Australia and their connections to land. and sea community.

-We pay respect to the Aboriginal and Torres Strait Islander Peoples and their Elders, past, present and emerging of the places where we live, work and learn; for it is they who hold and generously share the memories, traditions, culture and hopes of many Aboriginal and Torres Strait Islander people.
+Apiary Fellows come from locations across Australia and we pay respect to the Aboriginal and Torres Strait Islander Peoples and their Elders, past, present and emerging of the places where we live, work and learn; for it is they who hold and generously share memories, traditions, culture and hopes of many Aboriginal and Torres Strait Islander people.
 We also extend that respect to Aboriginal and Torres Strait Islander people who are joining us now and in the future.

 We give gratitude to Elders past and present who have raised children, led people and shared their ancient gift of culture.
 We express our gratitude for their caring of Country, our sorrow for the ongoing personal, spiritual and cultural costs of that sharing, and our hope that we may walk forward in harmony and in the spirit of healing.
 We commit to educating ourselves and walking together on our life-long, two-way cultural learning journey.

 We believe strongly in the importance of connecting children to the full breadth of the true history and culture of Australia.

 We know sovereignty has never been ceded.

 This always was and always will be Aboriginal Land.